 You could brew iced coffee a number of ways, but the Clever is an ideal choice.
 It has a paper filter, which results in a cleaner finish.
 The Clever is also a full immersion brewing method.
 This means the coffee remains in contact with the water for the majority of the brew cycle.
 This will allow us to control the brewing time better than we could with a pour-over method.
 The result is a richer coffee.

 The Math of Iced Coffee

 The math of iced coffee is the same as hot coffee with one exception.
 The water weight we normally would use for hot coffee is divided between hot water and ice.
 The goal is not to have a jar full of coffee and ice cubes when finished, but to just use enough ice to cool the coffee.
 We can always add more ice later.
-Our goal is to mimic the taste of the hot coffee but chilled.
+Our goal is to mimic the taste of hot coffee but chilled.